stencillogic/astro-float/doc/README.md

 7. Error for series of sin, cos and sinh.

-Error of Maclaurin series M(x) of a function f(x) for x < 1 in which absolute value of the function derivatives near 0 never exceeds 1 need to be estimated only for several first parts of the series.
+Error of Maclaurin series M(x) of a function f(x) for x < 1 in which absolute value of the function derivatives near 0 never exceeds 1 need to be estimated only for several first terms of the series.

 Proof.